 - Raki: An aromatized Balkan liquor

-- Speça me gjize: Red, orange, yellow or green peppers stuffed with cottage cheese, spices and rice before baked
+- Speça me gjize: Red, orange, yellow or green peppers stuffed with cottage cheese, spices, and rice before being baked

 - Tavë kosi: Lamb cooked with eggs and yogurt sauce.
-Originally from Elbassan near Tirana, but available everywhere
+Originally from Elbasan near Tirana, but available everywhere

 Best Places To Eat & Drink On The Albanian Riviera

-Bianco Lounge Bar: Enjoy a cocktail and some music at this cozy bar that overlooks the three Ksamil islands.
+Bianco Lounge Bar: Enjoy a cocktail and music at this cozy bar overlooking the three Ksamil islands.

 Guvat: Enjoy traditional dishes and fresh fish on the beautiful terrace of the Guvat Bar Restaurant in Ksamil while looking out at the three gorgeous islands.

-Afrimi: A family run restaurant in Ksamil that serves amazing Albanian food.
+Afrimi: A family-run restaurant in Ksamil that serves excellent Albanian food.

-Porto Palmero Restaurant: This child-friendly restaurant serves an amazing sea fruits risotto and has good views of the Porto Palmero Castle which is just a short walk away.
+Porto Palmero Restaurant: This child-friendly restaurant serves amazing seafood risotto and has good views of the Porto Palmero Castle, which is just a short walk away.

 Harmonia: On Dhermi Beach, this little restaurant serves international and traditional Albanian food.
-You have a choice of sitting indoor or outdoor, and the food is absolutely delicious.
+You have a choice of sitting indoors or outdoors, and the food is absolutely delicious.

-Lucianos: With beautiful views of the sea, Lucianos on Dhermi Beach may get so crowded that you have to wait for your table.
-Try their grilled fish, house wine and trileçe dessert.
+Lucianos: With beautiful sea views, Lucianos on Dhermi Beach may get so crowded that you have to wait for your table.
+Try their grilled fish, house wine, and trileçe dessert.

 La Petite: This restaurant near the center of Saranda gets full very fast.
 Book in advance if you prefer.
-You’ll get great service and traditional Balkan food.
+You’ll get excellent service and traditional Balkan food.

 How To Get To The Albanian Riviera

-There are no airports along the Albanian Riviera and no international trains that run to Albania.
+No airports along the Albanian Riviera, and no international trains run to Albania.
 The nearest airport is in Tirana, the capital of Albania.
 The Tirana International Airport Nënë Tereza receives flights from most international cities.
 It was named after Mother Teresa but is locally called Rinas International Airport.

 From Tirana, you can catch a bus or minibus (furgon) from the South Interurban Station at Dogana.
-The buses to Saranda take the coastal road and about 5 hours to get there.
+The buses to Saranda take the coastal road, and it takes about 5 hours to get there.
 There are also buses from Saranda to Vlore that pass through the villages en route.

-You can also find out about the other touristic Riviera bus that was started in 2013 and runs three times a week here.
-This is not public transport per se, but a private door-to-door service that also offers free refreshments and WiFi on board.
-The buses go on Tue, Thu and Sat from Tirana to Sardana and on Mon, Wed, Fri from Sardana to Tirana.
+The touristic Riviera bus was started in 2013 and runs three times a week.
+This is not public transport per se, but a private door-to-door service that offers complimentary refreshments and WiFi onboard.
+The buses go on Tue, Thu, and Sat from Tirana to Sardana and on Mon, Wed, and Fri from Sardana to Tirana.

-However, since bus service in Albania is not frequent, it’s best to get around by driving in Albania.
+However, since Albania’s bus service is not frequent, it’s best to get around by driving in Albania.
 Be prepared for an initially long drive interspersed with stops at lovely little villages.

 Got more suggestions for what to eat, drink and do on the Albanian Riviera?
 Let us know in the comments below.